-Now that home values are appreciating again, home equity loans are once again growing in popularity, thanks to pent-up demand, attractive interest rates and borrowers’ ability to deduct that interest on tax returns.
+Now that home values are appreciating again, home equity loans are once again growing in popularity, thanks to pent-up demand and attractive interest rates.

 If you’re considering applying for a home equity loan, you should be aware of both the benefits and risks.
 While rules vary by state, here’s a brief primer of how such loans work in Texas: